bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ---
 If you’re a below-average Fantasy Premier League performer and an above-average data science enthusiast, we have at least two things in common – and you’ve found exactly the right article!

-Picking the right Fantasy team with data science is no new subject<sup>1</sup>, but we thought we’d give it a go and compare three classic prediction models: linear regression, a basic neural network, and random forest.
+Picking the right Fantasy team with data science is no new subject<sup>1</sup>, but we thought we’d give it a go and compare two classic prediction models: linear regression and a basic neural network.
 We’ll train the models on historical data, evaluate their performance<sup>2</sup>, and finally set up our ultimate team for the pinnacle of Premier League – Boxing Day⚽

-The process for all models is built on three steps.
+The process for both models is built on three steps.
 First, the models are trained to predict expected amount of points achieved by each Premier League player in any round, based on a set of input data.
 Second, the models try to predict the points scored by each player in a new round (in our case, game week 19).
 Third, the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) is used to solve the LP problem of constructing a team of 11 players<sup>3</sup> fulfilling the constraints given by the Fantasy rules, maximizing number of expected points.
 Still hanging on?
 Let’s dive in!

 ### 1. Training the models

 The models are trained using data provided by Github user [Vaastav Anand](https://github.com/vaastav/Fantasy-Premier-League), who publishes all Fantasy results and stats after each gameweek.
-The input parameteres for each individual player are:
+The input parameteres for each individual player in any given round are:

 * Position (4 variables)
 * Team (20 variables)